astroport-fi/astroport-core/contracts/token/README.md

 # Astroport Token

 This is the contract implementation for the ASTRO token.
+Its interface can be found [here](../../packages/token/README.md)

 ---